 We had an exceptional response from our first fractional offer — the lovely Cairanne apartment.
 Many of the buyers know the 7th arrondissement of Paris, as they’ve stayed there and love it as I do.
 One interested couple asked what I personally love about life in this neighborhood, in the heart of the Left Bank.
 Explaining why is easy.
 It’s all in pictures that I, and others, have taken of our favorite streets, shops, markets and moments!
 The hardest part is choosing my favorites.
-In pictures, here are the reasons I love the 7th arrondissement of Paris, the prime location of the Beaune apartment!
+In pictures, here are the reasons I love the 7th arrondissement of Paris, the prime location of our fractional apartments!

 Why I Love the 7th Arrondissement of Paris